You are going home with pins in your body. These pins are holding a broken or dislocated bone in place. Here’s what you need to know about home care.

 Redness, swelling, or pain at the pin sites

-Green or yellow drainage or bad smell from the pin sites
+Green or yellow fluid or bad smell from the pin sites

 Pins that move or shift, or clicking noises from the pins